BertoAzevedo/WifiCar/README.md

 I decided to recycle my old remote controlled car.
 The battery is dead and i lost the remote controller which is perfect for this project :D

 #### Initial idea:
-*Build a wifi socket controlled old rc car through a hosted webpage so we can use in any device using a browser*
+*Build a wifi socket controlled old rc car with ESP8266 through a hosted webpage so we can use in any device using a browser*

 ##### Components used:
-- Wemos D1 R1 arduino
+- Wemos D1 R1 arduino with ESP8266 module
 - L298N module for controlling the motors
 - 4xAA rechargeable battery pack